+DOWNTOWN CORE MAP

-Downtown Core Map DOWNTOWN CORE INSET MAP, AS NOTED ABOVE, UPDATED TO REFLECT PROPOSED AMENDMENTS SHOWN AND DESCRIBED ON PAGE 17. • Policy LU 2.2 Maintain and enhance the development of the Downtown Civic Center with land uses consisting of Old Town's primary public open space, along with cultural, sports and municipal activities, such as the Scottsdale Center for the Performing Arts, Scottsdale Museum of Contemporary Art, Scottsdale Stadium, City Hall, Civic Center Library, and the Public Safety and Courts complex.
-New development and/ or redevelopment of properties within this area should activate, support, and increase the civic, cultural, sports and open space amenities.
-New development and redevelopment within the Multiple Use areas adjacent to the Downtown Civic Center should incorporate mixed land uses that activate the Civic Center with both visitors, residents and workers year-round.
-Such development should provide visual and physical access to the Downtown Civic Center. • Policy LU 2.3 Encourage new development, redevelopment and infill that strengthens Old Town Scottsdale's mix of activities through the development of mutually supportive land uses within Downtown Multiple Use areas.
-New development and redevelopment within the Multiple Use areas adjacent to the Arizona Canal should incorporate mixed land uses that activate the Canal with both visitors and residents year-round, and include public open space areas for leisure activities and special events.
+Maintain; AND enhance, and expand the development of the Downtown Civic Center with land uses consisting of Old Town's primary public open space, along with cultural, sports and municipal activities, such as the Scottsdale Center for the Performing Arts, Scottsdale Museum of Contemporary Art, Scottsdale Stadium, City Hall, Civic Center Library, and the Public Safety and Courts complex.
+New development and/or redevelopment of properties within this area should activate, support, and increase the civic, cultural, sports and open space amenities.